 A dogged 18-year campaign by the London Fields User Group saved this 50-metre lido from demolition, and it reopened in 2006.
 Open year-round, it’s now run by Greenwich Leisure Ltd. It’s heated and well used: during busy holiday periods it closes at lunchtime between sessions to make sure as many people as possible can enjoy it.
 Picnicking is off-limits but there are two cafés.

-This striking 1930s lido in the heart of Epping Forest has all the facilities to turn your sunny swim into a luxurious day out.
+Based at the Kings Oak hotel, this striking 1930s lido in the heart of Epping Forest has all the facilities to turn your sunny swim into a luxurious day out.
 Champagne beds, a tiki bar and a beach club are all nearby for between-dip relaxing, and you needn't even get up from the pool terrace in good weather, as dining facilities and full waitress service are available.